ninjasphere/driver-kodi/README.md

 ### Requirements

 #### GoLang
-Install golang with cross compilation capabilities, since you will be compiling the driver for linux/arm (this is of course not needed if you are buidling from a linux/arm machine).
+Install golang with cross compilation capabilities, since you will be compiling the driver for linux/arm (this is of course not needed if you are building from a linux/arm machine).

 Some pointers for installing golang with cross compilation capability:
 - https://coderwall.com/p/pnfwxg/cross-compiling-golang